-Just 6km from Johannesburg’s city centre, Emmarentia Dam and the surrounding botanical gardens provide an beautiful green space and recreational area for Joburgers and visitors alike.
-A popular weekend picnicking site, the park is also one of the best places in the city to walk your dog, jog or ride a bike.
+Just 6km from Johannesburg’s city centre, Emmarentia Dam and the surrounding botanical gardens provide a beautiful green space and recreational area for Joburgers and visitors alike.
+A popular weekend picnicking site, the park is also one of the best places to visit in Johannesburg to walk your dog, jog or ride a bike.

 Johannesburg Botanical Gardens has seven distinct gardens: the Herb Garden, the Hedge Garden, the Succulent Garden, the Shakespeare Garden, the Rose Garden, the Chapel Garden and the Arboretum (a collection composed exclusively of trees).

 The Herb Garden contains aromatic plants which have medicinal benefits, culinary uses and cosmetic purposes.
 The Hedge Garden consists of 58 species of hedges, and the Succulent garden, which may be visited only by appointment, is planted with more than 2 500 species of succulent.
 The Arboretum has a variety of indigenous and exotic trees, including Californian Redwoods, silver birches and English oaks.

 The Shakespeare Garden features herbs which the English playwright referred to in his works.
 Adjacent to the Shakespeare Garden is the beautiful terraced Rose Gardens which is planted with over 4500 rose bushes.
 To the east of the Rose Garden is the Chapel Garden, which is often used by bridal parties for wedding photography.

 The north-east section of the gardens is dominated by the large Emmarentia Dam which is fed by two smaller dams within the Johannesburg Botanical Gardens.
 This section offers a different take on things to do in Gauteng.